 Bring the magic of Broadway to your classroom and school theater with these student adaptations of classic Broadway musicals.
 Each of these treasured tales is teacher-tested, kid-friendly, and custom tailored for success.

-The ShowKit includes all the resources you need for a successful production with easy suggestions for staging, costuming, and sets, making it a perfect opportunity for an all-school collaboration.
+The ShowKit includes the following resources you need for a successful production with easy suggestions for staging, costuming, and sets, making it a perfect opportunity for an all-school collaboration:

 Who is eligible to purchase this showkit?

 Accredited schools using actors in Grades K-9, including American schools with an APO address

 All other organizations must order directly from Music Theater International (MTI).